ansible-collections/overview/collection_requirements.rst

 * You MUST run CI against each of the "major versions" (2.10, 2.11, 2.12, etc) of ``ansible-base``/``ansible-core`` that the collection supports.
 (Usually the ``HEAD`` of the stable-xxx branches.)

+* All CI tests MUST run against every pull request and SHOULD pass before merge.
+* All CI tests MUST pass for the commit that releases the collection.

 * All CI tests MUST run regularly (nightly, or at least once per week) to ensure that repos without regular commits are tested against the latest version of ansible-test from each ansible-base/ansible-core version tested.

 All of the above can be achieved by using the following GitHub Action template, see `example <https://github.com/ansible-collections/collection_template/tree/main/.github/workflows>`_.